 How does mcpserver-audit handle closed-source or binary-distributed MCP servers?

-How often should approved servers be re-audited?
+How often do approved servers re-audit?

 - [1]MCP Security 2026: 30 CVEs in 60 Days — What Went Wrong(heyuan110.com)↩